How to Convert Table to Range in Excel

-An Excel table provides a list of features that are used to effectively analyze and manage data, such as auto-filter and sort options, total row, calculated columns, table style, automatic expansion, etc.
+An Excel table provides powerful features for analyzing and managing data, such as auto-filter and sort options, total row, calculated columns, table style, automatic expansion, and more.
+When working with Excel spreadsheets in C#, understanding the difference between tables and ranges is crucial for data manipulation and Excel automation.

-The screenshot below shows a difference between a normal range and a table style formatting:
+The screenshot below shows the difference between a normal range and table formatting:

 Normal Range